ARPA-SIMC/cosmo-model-training/doc/input_constant_data.md

 ## Input constant data ##

-Input constant data includes at least height of orography and fraction of land associated to the input model data, on the same grid.
-Optionally the soil type field may be provided as well as other information depending on the input model.
+Input constant data includes at least height of orography and fraction of land associated to the input model data, on the same input grid.
+Optionally, also the soil type field may be provided, as well as other information, depending on the input model.

 ### ICON ###

+For an operational Cosmo setup it is suggested to use ICON model data.
 The ICON model has data defined on a nontrivial triangular grid on a icosahedral pseudo-sphere, so several external files are needed for it.

 The external constant data consist of 3 files: grid file (`icon_grid`, netcdf), external parameter file (`icon_extpar`, netcdf) and file with